Calculating Speeds and Feeds for CNC Machining

 For most material that you will be cutting on a CNC router you will typically set the RPM between 12000 and 24000, and adjust your feed rate to obtain the required results.
 The speeds and feeds chosen can be affected by the power of the spindle being used.
 Higher power spindles will produce more torque thus allowing the machine to run at a variety of RPM’s (torque drops off as the RPM is reduced).

 Another factor is depth of cut.
-Depth of cut will effect edge finish as well as tool life.
-You will have to adjust your depth to achieve the desired results depending on the type of material and size of cutter.
-Usually a depth of cut that equals the radius of the cutter is a good starting point when cutting non-ferrous metals.
+Depth of cut will affect edge finish as well as tool life.
+You will have to adjust your depth to achieve the desired results depending on the type of material and size of the cutter.
+Usually, a depth of cut that equals the radius of the cutter is a good starting point when cutting non-ferrous metals.

 The Do’s and Don’ts